COMPARE TO OTHER COMPONENTS

 workbook.SaveAs("modified_test.xlsx")

-IronXL Python supports not only traditional Excel file formats like XLSX files but also CSV files.
+IronXL for Python supports not only traditional Excel file formats like XLSX files but also CSV files.
 This dual capability allows users to interchangeably work with different types of data files depending on their project needs.

 FastExcel Python is designed to enhance productivity and efficiency in handling Excel files within the Python environment.
 Here we explore the core features that define this powerful library.